StevenBlack/vocab/readme.md

 ### lanai
 Hotel jargon for a private terrace or balcony that comes with a room.
-It's a good idea when on vacation to request a LAN-EYE, even if you're not in Hawaii.

 ### languor